sytraore/SkillSurgeDemo/README.md

 This repository is only for **demo purpose only**.
 The project was completd in **Spring 2025** as a team semester project for a data analysis course.

 ## About
-This is a data analysis tool for analyzing job market trends and identifying top skills & degrees required for AI roles.
+This is a data analysis project to search for job trends and analyze how companies are investing in AI research, using job openings as a proxy for investment priority or as indicators of skill shortage.
+By querying the job skills required in numerous posting, we can identify which AI-related skills are in-demand in today's market.
+This will not only allows us to aid companies in formulating strategies to retain employees but will also serve as a tool used in education to highlight what in-demand skills need to be taught to adequately equip students for the current job market.

 <img width="826" height="532" alt="Screenshot 2025-11-17 at 2 09 47 AM" src="https://github.com/user-attachments/assets/91e10eeb-3406-41a5-a96e-fb3bc90dd3b8" />